 These titles are sometimes used interchangeably, but the general difference between legal assistants vs. paralegals breaks down like this:Legal assistants (alternatively named administrative assistant, legal secretary) handle a broad variety of office tasks, including scheduling, data entry, answering phones or other clerical duties.Paralegals often handle more technical legal tasks, including preparing documentation or performing research, and often requires more experience in law.However, duties vary widely by firm and there are certainly employees titled “Legal Assistant” who perform paralegal duties—and vice-versa.Herzing’s paralegal / legal assisting degree programs prepare you to thrive no matter the title!
-Discover the Herzing paralegal programExplore Now Other Questions What type of MBA concentration is right for me?
-How many credits must I take to be full-time?
-What are the benefits of working in healthcare administration?
-What is it like to be a medical assistant?
+Discover the Herzing paralegal programExplore Now Other Questions Can I find a data analyst job with no experience?
+How can I go from FNP to psychiatric nurse practitioner?
+What skills do you need for a career in HIM?
+Can bookkeepers/accountants work from home?